 The Group is mainly exposed to Iraqi Dinar and Egyptian Pound.
-The following table details the Group's sensitivity to a 10 percent increase and decrease in currency units against the relevant foreign currencies.
+The following table details the Group's sensitivity to a ten percent increase and decrease in currency units against the relevant foreign currencies.
 Ten percent is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
-The sensitivity analysis includes only outstanding foreign currency rates.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the year-end for a ten percent change in foreign currency rates.